Breakdown of Tan's relation in lossy one-dimensional Bose gases: Momentum distribution in the hard-cord limit

-In the main text (Fig.~1) we refer to a numerical procedure which allows us to evaluate the momentum distribution $w(p)$ of hard-core bosons as a functional of their rapidity distribution $\rho(q)$.
+We have also studied the momentum distribution numerically in the hard-core limit, by evaluating the momentum distribution $w(p)$ of hard-core bosons as a functional of their rapidity distribution $\rho(q)$.
 Here we explain how we implement that procedure.
 In this section we set $\hbar = m =1$.
 We exploit formulas (14)-(15) of Ref.~\cite{atas2017exact}, which gives the one-body density matrix as follows:

 where the $\varphi_i(x)$ $(i=0,\dots, \infty)$ are the single-particle eigenfunctions of the Schr\"odinger operator for an infinite system in an external potential, $-\hbar^2/(2m)\partial_x^2 + V(x)$, and $n_i \in [0,1]$ is the occupation of each orbital.
 In Ref.~\cite{atas2017exact}, it is assumed that the $n_i$ are the occupations of a Gibbs ensemble at a given temperature and chemical potential.
 But Eq.~(\ref{eq:1pdm_TG}) is more general, and it holds true for any occupations, corresponding to a Generalized Gibbs Ensemble.
 The semi-infinite matrix $Q(x,y)$ is defined as $Q(x,y) = (P^{-1})^T \, {\rm det}\,P$, with